Ext3: Advantages

-The performance (speed) of ext3 is less attractive than competing Linux filesystems, such as ext4, JFS, ReiserFS, and XFS, but ext3 has a significant advantage in that it allows in-place upgrades from ext2 without having to back up and restore data.
+The speed performance of ext3 is less attractive than competing Linux filesystems, such as ext4, JFS, ReiserFS, and XFS, but ext3 has a significant advantage in that it allows in-place upgrades from ext2 without having to back up and restore data.
 Benchmarks suggest that ext3 also uses less CPU power than ReiserFS and XFS.
 It is also considered safer than the other Linux file systems, due to its relative simplicity and wider testing base.

 ext3 adds the following features to ext2: